mongodb/docs/source/includes/fact-5.0-x509-certificate-client-warning.rst

-Clients using these platforms will not :ref:`authenticate <x509-client-authentication>` to MongoDB servers which use X.509 certificate whose hostnames are :ref:`specified by CommonName attributes
+Clients using these platforms will not :ref:`authenticate <x509-client-authentication>` to MongoDB servers that use x.509 certificates whose hostnames are :ref:`specified by CommonName attributes
 <KMIP-subject-alternative-name-CN>`.